signalshore/signalshore.github.io/content/2018-02-16-FSMK-Winter-Camp.md

 This cracked up all the stoners in the group.

 Being a speaker I realized that I do like teaching and that I am quite good at it.
-Even though I was very scared of taking the session i was surprised when people started to tell me that I was a good speaker and that they enjoyed my session very much.
+Even though I was very scared of taking the session I was surprised when people started to tell me that I was a good speaker and that they enjoyed my session very much.
 This gave me a much needed boost.